RunestoneInteractive/RunestoneServer/README.rst

 6. Set up your local database

-* Install postgreSQL (or you can try mySQL, but there may be some issues with field lengths with that.)
+* Configure Postgresql (or you can try mySQL, but there may be some issues with field lengths with that.)

 * Create a database

+  * for Ubuntu you will need to do the following first

 ::